 EHR systems are the hub of clinical data and clinical workflows in healthcare today making EHR integrations, like HL7 and FHIR, an essential driver of healthcare transformation.
 We break it down for you here.

 There are many types of environments, including physical, virtualized, and cloud, that a healthcare IT department or service provider might maintain in a compliant fashion.
 A large portion of service providers in today’s age provide their services to customers utilizing the cloud model.
-In a public cloud, the infrastructure is made available to the general public or a large industry group that is owned by the organization selling cloud services.
+In a public cloud, the infrastructure is made available to the general public or a large industry group that is owned by the HIPAA cloud company.
 The public cloud infrastructure exists solely on the premise of the cloud provider.

 Being on the cloud is critical today, and critical for the future.

-A healthcare cloud is a HIPAA compliant public cloud hosting service used by healthcare IT departments and digital health technology vendors to store, maintain, backup, and share Protected Health Information (PHI).
+A healthcare cloud is a HIPAA cloud hosting service used by healthcare IT departments and digital health technology vendors to store, maintain, back up, and share Protected Health Information (PHI).

 Healthcare today is increasingly data-driven and demands to share that data are also increasing.
 Those trends translate to considerable amounts of data that must be processed and stored in a secure and scalable manner.
 Healthcare cloud provides the means to handle the massive amounts of data that are growing exponentially in a cost-efficient manner.

 Healthcare cloud computing is the most feasible way for healthcare systems, hospitals, and digital health vendors to face the challenge of delivering more patient value.
 It provides them with a connected environment to exchange data with their patients.
 On-premise infrastructure costs are high and data scalability is more feasible in the cloud.